-We derive our revenue from the sale and service of ARTAS Systems and procedure-based fees.
+We derive our revenue from the sale and service of ARTAS® Systems and procedure-based fees.

-- Revenue from systems for the three months ended March 31, 2018 decreased as compared to the same period in 2017 primarily related to a decrease in the number of ARTAS systems sold.
-We believe the decrease in system revenue was largely due to ongoing implementation of our new sales strategy, which has not taken full effect given the recent key hires within the Company, including our new Vice President of Sales who joined in February 2018, and the weaker than expected performance in the EMEA region.
-In addition, we believe the decrease in revenue from systems may be caused by our recent announcement of FDA 510(k) clearance for the implantation functionality during the quarter, which may result in delayed timing of customer purchases of ARTAS Systems. - Revenue from procedure-based fees increased for the three months ended March 31, 2018 as compared to the same period in 2017.
-While revenue from procedure-based fees increased between these periods, the total number of procedures performed by our customers on their patients did not increase proportionally to our revenue from procedure base fees due to the timing of when we sold the procedures to our customers versus when procedures are utilized. - Service-related fees were relatively unchanged for the three months ended March 31, 2018 as compared to the same period in 2017.
+- Revenue from systems for the three and six months ended June 30, 2018 decreased as compared to the same period in 2017 due to a decrease in the number of ARTAS® Systems sold.
+We believe the decrease in system revenue was due, in part, to customers delaying purchases until the ARTAS iX System is available, as well as our ongoing implementation of our new sales strategy, which has not taken full effect given the recent key hires within the Company, including our new Vice President of Sales who joined in February 2018, and the weaker than expected performance in the EMEA region. - Revenue from procedure-based fees increased for the three and six months ended June 30, 2018 as compared to the same period in 2017.
+While revenue from procedure-based fees increased between these periods, the total number of procedures performed by our customers on their patients did not increase proportionally to our revenue from procedure base fees due to the timing of when we sold the procedures to our customers versus when procedures are utilized by our customers after their purchase. - Service-related fees increased slightly for the three and six months ended June 30, 2018 as compared to the same period in 2017.

 Historically, the majority of our revenue and our revenue growth has been generated through system sales.
-While we would expect our procedure-based fees to continue to increase as our installed base of ARTAS Systems grows worldwide, the total number of procedures has not increased proportionally with the increase in our installed base and the number of procedures performed tends to vary from quarter-to-quarter.
-We sold eight ARTAS Systems during the three months ended March 31, 2018, representing an aggregate installed base growth of 3.2% from December 31, 2017, or 253 to 261 systems, yet our procedure-based fees increased by 18% compared to the same period in 2017.
-While procedure-based fees increased more than the installed base of ARTAS Systems during the aforementioned periods, we believe that revenue from procedure-based fees may not grow proportionally as compared to the increase in our installed base and that it could vary from quarter-to-quarter due to a number factors, including:
+While we would expect our procedure-based fees to continue to increase as our installed base of ARTAS® Systems grows worldwide, the total number of procedures has not followed the increase in our installed base of systems sold.
+In particular, the number of procedures performed on a quarterly basis varies from quarter-to-quarter and has not increased with the installed base.
+While procedure-based revenue increased, on a percentage basis, more than the installed base of ARTAS® Systems during the aforementioned periods, we believe that revenue from procedure-based fees may not grow proportionally as compared to the increase in our installed base and that it could vary from quarter-to-quarter due to a number factors, including:

-- physician uptake causing a slow ramp-up to utilizing the ARTAS System, which is particularly evident with physicians who are new to hair restoration procedures or physicians who do not operate a solely hair restoration focused practice who are commonly the profile we are targeting; - capacity limitations with the current installed base of ARTAS Systems, which can result in procedure-based fees not growing as quickly as system sales, as high performing practitioners are limited in the number of procedures that can be performed in any given period; - limited or no utilization of the ARTAS System after purchase because of a change in physician preference or practice; and - the concentration of ARTAS procedures being performed on a limited number of ARTAS Systems leading to volatility between periods if particular high-volume practitioners perform a smaller number of procedures in a given period which often happens during the summer period.
+- physician uptake causing a slow ramp-up to utilizing the ARTAS® System, which is particularly evident with physicians who are new to hair restoration procedures or physicians who do not operate a solely hair restoration focused practice who are commonly the profile we are targeting; - capacity limitations with the current installed base of ARTAS® Systems, which can result in procedure-based fees not growing as quickly as system sales, as high performing practitioners are limited in the number of procedures that can be performed in any given period; - limited or no utilization of the ARTAS® System after purchase because of a change in physician preference or practice; and - the concentration of ARTAS procedures being performed on a limited number of ARTAS® Systems leading to volatility between periods if particular high-volume practitioners perform a smaller number of procedures in a given period.

-In order to increase the number of procedures performed per ARTAS System, and in turn increase revenue from procedure-based fees, we have, in connection with the leadership and sales and marketing changes, initiated programs to assist certain physicians in marketing efforts, patient education and practice optimization to increase utilization of the ARTAS System.
+In order to increase the number of procedures performed per ARTAS® System, and in turn increase revenue from procedure-based fees, we have, in connection with the leadership and sales and marketing changes, initiated programs to assist certain physicians in marketing efforts, patient education and practice optimization to increase utilization of the ARTAS® System.
 If these efforts are successful, we anticipate that the growth in procedure-based fees will increase and that quarterly fluctuations in the number of total procedures performed will be reduced.

-Growth in Revenue from Markets Outside the U.S.
+Revenue from Markets Outside the U.S.